Berkshire: Governance

 Berkshire is a ceremonial county and non-metropolitan county.
 It is divided into six districts administered by unitary authorities.
 Berkshire County Council existed from 1889 until its abolition in 1998.
-The ceremonial county has a Lord Lieutenant and a High Sheriff.
-The Lord Lieutenant of Berkshire is Andrew Try, and the High Sheriff of Berkshire for 2018/19 was Graham Barker.
+The ceremonial county has a lord-lieutenant and a high sheriff.
+The Lord Lieutenant of Berkshire is Andrew Try.

 The six unitary councils formed a joint Berkshire Prosperity Board in February 2024 and submitted an expression of interest in forming a non-mayoral combined authority in September 2024.